anweshknayak/macc/docs/Installation Guide.md

     sudo pip install autoenv
     echo "source `which activate.sh`" >> ~/.bashrc

+    cd ..
+    cd macc (cloned directory)

+  For autoenv to be effective you have to do this.

 ## Setup PostgreSQL

 We will now setup PostgreSQL by first running the postgres client as root: